 - High Tmax (maximum normal operating temperature) of 572°F

-- High Curie Temperature (temperature at which the magnet will become permanently demagnetized) 860°F
+- High Curie Temperature (the temperature at which the magnet will become permanently demagnetized) 860°F

 - Maximum MGOe of 3.5 limits suitable applications for target tramp metal